Naveenguttedar/MyReactJs/README.md

+<a name="readme-top"></a>
 # MyReactjs

 ## Introduction

-MyReact is a lightweight JavaScript library inspired by React, designed to provide a simplified implementation of key React features such as components, state management, and hooks, MyReact offers a straightforward approach to building interactive small web applications with the power of React-like functionality, but with a simpler and more lightweight implementation.
+MyReact is a lightweight JavaScript library designed to learn and simplify the implementation of key React features such as components, state management, and hooks, MyReact offers a straightforward approach to building interactive small web applications with the power of React-like functionality, but with a simpler and more lightweight implementation.

 ### Example